Debt Collectors and Consumer Rights

 Written by the Upsolve Team.
 Legally reviewed by Attorney Andrea Wimmer

 If your lender sells or transfers your home loan, you have the right to be notified.
-This transfer won't change the terms of your mortgage but if you are unsure of who your new mortgage holder or servicer is, you could suffer negative consequences.
+This transfer won't change the terms of your loan, but you need to know who your new mortgage holder or servicer is so you can avoid negative consequences like payment issues, late fees, or credit problems.

 Read More →Can I Change My Mortgage Loan Servicer?